 Partial Hospitalization Program (PHP) for Addiction Treatment

 In 2021, 40.3 million people in the United States had a substance use disorder, and only 6.5% of them received any kind of treatment.
 There are many reasons for this low treatment rate, but one significant problem is that not everyone can take time off from their responsibilities to begin inpatient treatment, and not everyone can pay for this option.
+Traditional outpatient services may not provide the high level of care needed, either, making it tough for a large group of people with substance use disorders to get the exact type of care they need.
+Partial hospitalization programs (PHPs) offer the solution.

 Partial hospitalization programs, also called day treatment, offer the structured care you need with shorter requirement that you stay at the facility overnight vs typical inpatient treatment.
 PHPs provide a level of care that bridges the gap between inpatient and outpatient treatment, offering hours of assistance each day on most days of the week.